-A major improvement consisted in moving the lid for filling the filter cells to the rear (downstream side), in to avoid order leakages through the lid (Fig. 1).
-By appropriate design of the boundary zone it has been ensured that the air path through the filter cell is always equivalent to the thickness of the filter layer.
+A major improvement consisted in moving the lid for filling the filter cells to the rear (downstream side), in to avoid order leakages through the lid (Fig. 1). appropriate design boundary zone it has been ensured that the air through the filter cell is always equivalent to the thickness of the filter layer.